ylecuyer/survey-gizmo-ruby/README.md

   # retry_interval is in seconds.
   config.retries = 1
   config.retry_interval = 60
   # You can also instruct the gem to retry on ANY exception.
 Defaults to false.
+Use with caution.
-  config.retry_all = true
+  config.retry_everything = true
 end

 # Retrieve the first page of your surveys